-2.36.
+2.37.
 The Council supported a previous request for funding to support an increase in the numbers of UASC, but for 2022/23 this was only for a 6-month period.
 On the basis of the previous request, it was assumed the annual figure would be about £450k and provision was made for additional funding in the contract sum set for 2023/24.
 However, the 2022/23 figure is now £742k, which is partly due to an increase in numbers from 31 in September 2022 to 45 in March 2023.
 SCF is clear about the need to recoup all monies from the Home Office and has social workers with increasing skills in undertaking age-assessments and decision making on whether to defend age assessment challenges.
-Updates will be presented in the quarterly reports.
+Updates on current and future pressures as well as any communication with the Home Office to deal with delays in payment will be presented in future reports.